warkrismagic/mcp-ui-fork_research/packages/client/README.md

 * **`text` vs. `blob`**: Choose `text` for simple strings; use `blob` for larger or encoded content.

 It's rendered in the client with the `<HtmlResource>` React component.
+The component accepts the following props:

+*   **`resource`**: The `resource` object from an MCP message.
+*   **`onUiAction`**: A callback function to handle events from the resource.
+*   **`supportedContentTypes`**: (Optional) An array of content types to allow.
+Can include `'rawHtml'` and/or `'externalUrl'`.
+If omitted, all supported types are rendered.
+This is useful for restricting content types due to capability or security considerations.
+*   **`style`**: (Optional) Custom styles for the iframe.
+*   **`iframeProps`**: (Optional) Custom iframe props.

-The HTML method is limited, and the external app method isn't secure enough for untrusted 3rd party sites.
+The HTML method is limited, and the external app method isn't secure enough for untrusted sites.
 We need a better method.
-Some ideas we should explore: RSC, remotedom, etc.
+We're exploring web components and remote-dom as alternatives that can allow the servers to render their components with the host's look-and-feel without local code execution.

 ### UI Action